DeepHM/ENSEMBLE_TEACHER/README.md

 # My Paper Title

-This repository is the official implementation of Ensemble Teacher: Semi-Supervised Semantic Segmentation with Teacher’s Cross-Pseudo Supervision.
+This repository is the official implementation of _Ensemble Teacher: Semi-Supervised Semantic Segmentation with Teacher’s Cross-Pseudo Supervision_.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials